 Your ride begins in Bryson City (about an hour and a half from Gatlinburg) and runs through the Carolina Mountains.

 Their several trains ride along 53 miles of track and cross 25 bridges.

 You can take a short 3.5-hour trip, or you can tour all day on the train.

-You stop for an hour at the gorge and then return to Bryson City.
+You stop for an hour at the famous Nantahala Outdoor Center and then return to Bryson City.